 Broker "non-votes" occur when a broker, bank or other nominee who holds shares in "street name" for a beneficial owner does not have discretionary authority to vote on a matter and has not received instructions on how to vote from the beneficial owner of the shares.
-Under New York Stock Exchange ("NYSE") rules, a broker does not have the discretion to vote on the Election of Directors Proposal, the Reverse Split Proposal, or the Say on Pay Proposal.
-As a result, any broker that is a member of the NYSE will not have the discretion to vote on the Election of Directors Proposal, the Reverse Split Proposal, or the Say on Pay Proposal, or the Say on Pay Proposal.
+Under New York Stock Exchange ("NYSE") rules, a broker does not have the discretion to vote on the Election of Directors Proposal or on the Say on Pay Proposal.
+As a result, any broker that is a member of the NYSE will not have the discretion to vote on the Election of Directors Proposal or on the Say on Pay Proposal.
 A broker "non-vote" will have no effect on the Election of Directors Proposal or on the Say on Pay Proposal.
 A broker "non-vote" will count as a vote against the Reverse Split Proposal.